panSlota/appJsonVersionManager/README.md

 ## Usage

-1. Execute the command "Package & increase version to latest" from the command palette.
+1. Execute the command "Package & increment version to latest" from the command palette.
 An additional keybind can be configured in the command palette.

 2. The version should be successfully updated.